M1-CHPS/glhpc/docs/lecture2.md

 - The CPU can **prefetch** data: it learns data access patterns and anticipates future memory access.
 - The CPU can execute **out-of-order**; independent instructions are executed while the memory request is in flight.

+## CPU Caches - In practice

+A few rough figures:

+- An L1 Load takes ~1ns
+- An L2 Load takes ~10-16 ns
+- An L3 Load takes ~20-40ns
+- A DRAM Load takes ~100ns
+- An SSD Load takes ~100 $\mu$s
+- An HHD load takes ~10 ms

+Note that the exact timings will vary depending on the system

 ## Caches CPU - Strided Access